jump-dev/MathOptInterface.jl/docs/src/manual/implementing.md

 * [`VariablePrimal`](@ref)
 * [`SolveTime`](@ref)

+!!! note
+    Solver wrappers should document how the low-level statuses map to the MOI statuses.
+Statuses like `NEARLY_FEASIBLE_POINT` and `INFEASIBLE_POINT`, are designed to be used when the solver explicitly indicates that relaxed tolerances are satisfied or the returned point is infeasible, respectively.

 !!! tip
     Attributes like [`VariablePrimal`](@ref) and [`ObjectiveValue`](@ref) are
     indexed by the result count.
 Use
     `MOI.check_result_index_bounds(model, attr)` to throw an error if the attribute is not available.

-If dual solutions are available, implement:
+If your solver returns dual solutions, implement:

 * [`ConstraintDual`](@ref)
 * [`DualObjectiveValue`](@ref)

-For integer problems, implement:
+For integer solvers, implement:

 * [`ObjectiveBound`](@ref)
 * [`RelativeGap`](@ref)